Mikolaj/horde-ad/README.md

 # horde-ad
-Higher Order Reverse Derivatives Efficiently - Automatic Differentiation library based on the paper "Provably correct, asymptotically efficient, higher-order reverse-mode automatic differentiation"
+Higher Order Reverse Derivatives Efficiently - Automatic Differentiation library based on the paper "Provably correct, asymptotically efficient, higher-order reverse-mode automatic differentiation" by Faustyna Krawiec, Neel Krishnaswami, Simon Peyton Jones, Tom Ellis, Andrew Fitzgibbon and Richard Eisenberg.

-This is very much WIP, both engine and API.
-For now it can do MNIST digit recognition via fully connected neural networks, but it can also handle exotic variants of such networks that wouldn't express well in a language of matrices and their operations.
-It can also do all kinds of wild Haskell toy examples but the API is not toy-friendly ATM, see a sample below.
+This is an early prototype, both in terms of performance of the engine and the API and toolbox for the library user.
+The user should be ready to add missing primitives, as well as obvious tools that should be predefined but aren't.
+One can already define all basic neural network architectures, such as fully connected, recurrent, convolutional and residual.
+The library can also handle exotic variants of such networks that wouldn't express well in a language of matrices or tensors.
+Applications outside machine learning are plausible, given that the notion of a neural network is not hardwired into the formalism, but ad hoc built from basic blocks of general automatic differentiation, whenever it's needed in a test or benchmark of the library.

-Mature Haskell libraries with similar and greater capabilities, but varying efficiency, are https://hackage.haskell.org/package/ad and https://hackage.haskell.org/package/backprop.
+Mature Haskell libraries with similar capabilities, but varying efficiency, are https://hackage.haskell.org/package/ad and https://hackage.haskell.org/package/backprop.
 We owe them; see https://github.com/Mikolaj/horde-ad/blob/master/CREDITS.md.

 Here is an example of computing the gradient of a function that goes from `R^3` to `R^2`